 N.C.
 Wildlife Resources Commission License Section

 1707 Mail Service Center

-Along with your application, you should enclose a check or proof of money order to cover administrative fee.
-For lifetime licenses, this will cost you just $1, while other licenses cost $7 to replace.
+Along with your application, include a check or proof of money order to cover the administrative fee – $1 for lifetime licenses, or $7 for everything else.

-Does North Carolina hold any “free fishing days”?
+- Does North Carolina have any “free fishing days”?

 Yes!
 Everyone can fish without a license on 4 July.
 This applies to both fresh and saltwater fishing.
 Even though you don't need a license, normal seasons, bag limits, and other regulations still apply.

 - Can I buy a license and fish the same day?

 Yes!
 NC fishing licenses are valid from the day of purchase, so as soon as you’ve paid, you can go fishing.
 You only need to carry a form of government-issued ID when fishing, and wildlife enforcement officers will be able to confirm your purchase.
 Having your license number is also helpful.

 - What happens if I fish without a license?